akumuyi/alu_regex-data-extraction-group13n/README.md

 ## Team Information

-- **Team Name:** Your Team Name
+- **Team Name:** Group 13
-- **Group Number:** N (Replace with your group number)
 - **Team Members:**
-  - Member 1 (GitHub Username)
+  - Abiodun Kumuyi (GitHub Username: akumuyi)
   - Member 2 (GitHub Username)
-  - ...

 ## Project Structure

 The project repository is organized as follows:

-- `src/`: This directory contains the source code for data extraction tasks.
+- `py_modules/`: This directory contains the python packages for data extraction tasks.
-- `data/`: You can store sample API responses or any data files you need for testing in this directory.
+- `txt_vault/`: This directory contains the text data files used in testin the scripts.
 - `README.md`: This README file provides an overview of the project and instructions.
-- `LICENSE`: The license file for your project (you can choose an appropriate open-source license).

 ## Challenges

 For this hackathon, we have chosen to work on the following challenges: